-Since 1988, the team at SpaceWorks, a division of the Cosmosphere, have brought the highest standards of craftsmanship to the creation of high-fidelity replicas, artifact restoration, installation of custom made display cases, exhibits and more.
+Since 1988, the team at SpaceWorks, a division of the Cosmosphere, has brought the highest standards of craftsmanship to artifact restoration, conservation, high fidelity replicas and more.

 Their restoration work has helped to preserve the retrieved Saturn V F-1 engines from the

 From restoration to conservation, SpaceWorks provides unparalleled experience and commitment to the highest standards in the museum industry.
 Tell us about your next project.
 Chances are, we can help!